 Missouri Interstate Waters

 Missouri is located in the center of the United States.
 We not only share water with the eight states that directly border Missouri, we share water with a total of 26 other states (as either an upstream or downstream state) and two Canadian provinces.
-To make sure that Missouri's interests are considered, the Department of Natural Resources represents Missouri on water resource issues that traverse political boundaries.
+To ensure Missouri's interests are considered, the Department of Natural Resources represents Missouri on water resource issues that traverse political boundaries.
 Interstate waters include the Mississippi, Missouri and White rivers and their basins.

 A river basin is the total land area drained by a river and all of its tributaries.
 It is customary to subdivide basins by tributary.
 For example, the Grand, Osage, Chariton and Gasconade watersheds are sub-basins of the Missouri River basin.
 In the Mississippi basin, the Missouri, the White, and the Arkansas are sub-basins that drain the various parts of the state of Missouri.
 The Mississippi itself is subdivided for convenience into the Upper Mississippi and the Lower Mississippi.